top of page

 In this end time, just prior to the return of Jesus Christ and the setting up of God's Kingdom on Earth, there are specific and crucial areas of doctrine that have been seriously misinterpreted and misapplied by some sections of the true Church of God.

-These doctrines represent long cherished beliefs of the Church, but are upon closer examination not backed up by the Scriptures.
+These doctrines represent long-cherished beliefs of the Church, but are, upon closer examination, not backed up by the Scriptures.

-Perhaps one of the most significant of these is the concept of "the Government of God".
+One of the most significant of these is the concept of "the Government of God".

 The bracketed writing within Herbert Armstrong's text is mine, as is the underlining of his text.